clef/frontend-styleguide/README.md

 .u-text-center
 ```

-_*A small caveat to the utility class naming convention is that it violates_
+_*A small caveat to the utility class naming convention is that it somewhat violates the BEM naming convention._

 ### Naming Variables